There are many scams to watch out for when trying to make money online. However, most of them are based around the same basic ideas.

 When checking into ICOs, research as much as you can.
 There are websites out there specifically for warning potential investors that things don’t look right.
 Maybe the white paper has been copied, the photographs of the people involved are fake, or the potential earnings are unrealistic.

 5. Shiny Object Syndrome (SOS)

-This is the one that I suffered from for a while and it’s easy to do.
 If you have some spare money each month, what you may do is buy something, mess around with it for a month, get some new spare cash in the bank, buy another product you like the look of, muck around with it for a month, and so on.

 Make a promise to yourself.
 After you have decided what you’re going to do, stick with it for six months.
 If after half a year you’re not making any real money, try something different.
 Whatever you do, make sure you have given it a fair go.
 If you haven’t, it may be that the amount of work you’re putting in is not enough and that’s the problem, not the program itself.